jimthematrix/pet-dvp/README.md

 ## DvP Pattern 1: Confidential ERC20 with deposit in escrow vs. Zeto with locking

-The flow for the secure exchange of tokens between two parties, each using a different token implementation, FHE or UTXO.
+The flows for the secure exchange of tokens between two parties, one using a vanilla Confidential ERC20 token, another using a UTXO based privacy token that supports locking.

 ### Propose -> Accept -> Approve -> Execute